BOJ policymakers agreed to focus on low rates as pandemic pain persists

 One member voiced hope the current framework, made more sustainable with the March steps, would serve as the basis for the BOJ's easing in the coming years, according to the minutes.

-Japan is lagging behind other major economies in staging a strong revival from the pandemic’s hit.
-An expected rebound in April-June growth is clouded by a spike in infections that may trigger an extension to state-of-emergency curbs.
+Japan is lagging behind other major economies in staging a strong revival from the pandemic's hit.
+Prospects for a rebound in April-June growth are clouded by a spike in infections that may trigger an extension to state-of-emergency curbs.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.